-Like my Sheet Pan Fajitas, this recipe is another oven-roasted meal that is traditionally made in a skillet or wok on the stove-top.
+Like my Sheet Pan Fajitas, Sheet Pan Fried Rice, and Low-Carb Sheet Pan Cauliflower "Fried Rice", this recipe is an oven-roasted meal that is traditionally made in a skillet or wok on the stove-top.
 Using a sheet pan has become my favorite version of a one-pot meal because of the convenience and flavors that result from oven roasting.
 This baked version of an Asian stir fry tastes amazing.
 It gets raves at my house.
 Easy, healthy, and yummy...can't ask for more than that.

 Asian stir-fries normally involve cooking ingredients in batches in a wok or skillet at high heat and then adding liquid at the end that thickens into a sauce.
 In this recipe, all of the traditional stir-fry ingredients (veggies, meat, and sauce) are combined on a sheet pan all at once, roasted in a hot oven for 30 minutes, and dinner is served!
 The sauce thickens into a savory glaze as everything cooks together.
 This is an easy, no-fuss, hands-off way to enjoy an Asian "stir-fry" meal.